AnanyaNavale/CS377Q-Boogie/README.md

-# Boogie 🚗
+# Boogie

-A ride-share prototype designed for blind and low-vision (BLV) users — screen-reader friendly, map-free, and universally usable.
+A ride-share prototype designed for blind and low-vision (BLV) users – screen reader-friendly, map-free, and universally usable.

-Built for CS 377Q: Designing for Accessibility at Stanford University.
+Built for CS 377Q: Designing for Accessibility at Stanford University, Winter 2026.

 ---